Minimise risks before you travel.

-- Do not turn on your mobile until you are well away from the border control area.
-Do not make calls or send SMS messages until you are away as this data can sometimes be captured locally.
+- Do not turn on your phone until you are well away from the border control area.
+Do not make calls or send SMS messages until you are further away as this data can sometimes be captured locally.

 At a checkpoint

 - Put your devices away and keep them out of sight, if possible.